JRDMcLAREN/mre_addon_board_v2/readme.md

 K-Thermocouple wires are connected via MOLEX MicroFit 2x1 connector 43045-0202 or 43045-0212~~

-Latest version use 2x4 pin connector MOLEX 43045-0800 or 43045-0812 (6pins for LSU and 2pins for K-Thermocouple)
+Latest version use 2x4 pin connector MOLEX 43045-0800 or 43045-0812 (6pins for LSU and 2pins for K-Thermocouple) Two analog outputs for external gauages are in progress.

 SPI ChipSelect CS# pins:
 PA15 - for EGT chip